Varo Energy acquires second biogas firm in 2023

 Biogas is captured from organic waste in landfills or farms and can substitute fossil-fuel natural gas, resulting in a lower carbon footprint.

-Varo, which owns oil refineries, storage and is one of Europe's largest oil and biofuel traders, expects demand for biogas in Europe to increase three-fold by 2030.
+Varo said demand for biogas in Europe was expected to increase three-fold by 2030.

 Varo is buying 100% of RES for an undisclosed sum.
 The deal is expected to close in the third quarter of the year.